Factsheet: Capacity and Consent to Medical Treatment

 - the person must have capacity to consent;

 - the person must provide that consent freely and voluntarily.
-This means the decision is made without undue pressure, coercion or manipulation i.e. undue influence; and
+This means the decision is made without undue influence, coercion or manipulation; and

-- the consent must apply to the treatment that is given.
+- the consent must apply to the treatment to be given.

 Are there formal requirements for consent?

 Consent can be given verbally or be implied (for example, if a person offers their arm so that a nurse can take blood).
 Sometimes, for example, before a major procedure, it may be appropriate to obtain written consent.
-A health professional should also provide information about treatment risks and any other information a person needs to provide consent.
+A health professional should also provide information about treatment risks and consequences, and any other information a person needs to provide consent.
+This is part of a health professional’s duty of care to the person they care for, as well as good practice.
 Not doing this could result in civil liability for not warning about an adverse outcome.

 When does a person have capacity?